 NordVPN has been in existence for over a decade and has used its experience to build up a loyal legion of fans across the globe.
 The app may come across as clunky and cumbersome, but that doesn’t reflect on its core product – which provides impeccable speeds and security parameters.
 Long-term internet users of NordVPN swear by it.

 The company has received official requests for user data by government surveillance agencies.
 But the policy meant it couldn’t comply and user information remained hidden.
 Servers were confiscated in one instance for agents to scrub them thoroughly, but they were unable to glean any information.
 Privacy advocates will be pleased.
 NordVPN is also incorporated in Panama, meaning it’s out of the reach of any data retention laws – so the policy is unlikely to change.

 The company operates 1081 servers in 61 countries making it a handy option for the entire gamut of web activity.
 It’s one of the few VPN providers that sorts servers for specific requirements such as anti-DDoS, video streaming, double VPN, Tor over VPN, or dedicated IP.

 NordVPN works most online streaming services including Netflix, Hulu, and BBC iPlayer.
 It supports torrenting.

-Apps for Windows, MacOS, iOS, and Android are available.
+Apps for Windows, Linux, MacOS, iOS, and Android are available.